TheDotBat/NGPL/README.md

 ### Customizing the Script

-Developers with specific needs can modify the `compile-Nebula.bat` script to fit their project's requirements, such as adding more compiler flags, handling different file types, or integrating with different build systems.
+Developers with specific needs can modify the `compile-NGPL.bat` script to fit their project's requirements, such as adding more compiler flags, handling different file types, or integrating with different build systems.

 ---